 - Whether the infringer is dealing in the same goods or services

-- The geographical location on which the infringer intends to use their mark
+- The geographical location in which the infringer is using their mark

-- The market where the infringer wants to sell their goods and service
+- The market where the infringer is selling their goods and service

 These factors are essential in determining the likelihood of confusion for consumers.
-They also form the basis for pursuing a lawsuit if the infringer decides to continue using the mark even after receiving a cease and desist letter or email.
+They also form the basis for pursuing a lawsuit if the infringer decides to continue using the mark even after receiving a cease and desist letter.

-It is important to note that receiving a letter or email from the trademark owner does not mean that they have filed a lawsuit against you.
-To sue you, the trademark owner must serve you with two documents; a complaint and a summons.
+It is important to note that receiving a letter from a trademark owner does not mean that they have filed a lawsuit against you.

-If you have received a cease and desist letter or email, it is essential to be careful with how you respond.
-The response you provide has significant legal ramifications, and you should consider consulting a legal professional before giving any reply.
+If you receive a cease and desist letter, it is essential to be careful with how you respond.
+The response you provide can have significant legal ramifications, and you should consider consulting a legal professional before giving any reply.

-You can also request the trademark owner to provide you with more evidence that shows that you are infringing on their mark.
+You may wan to request the trademark owner to provide you with more evidence that shows that you are infringing their mark.
 This includes details about the mark’s federal registration status, the geographical region where the mark is being used, and the date of first use.

 You can try to negotiate with the trademark owner to let you use the mark on mutual agreement.
-Finally, you can decide to file a lawsuit and sue the mark owner for a “declaratory judgment” indicating that your trademark does not cause infringement.
+Finally, you can decide to file a lawsuit and sue for a “declaratory judgment” indicating that your trademark is not infringing.